lyn-eva/rest-countries-api/README.md

-This is a web app about country details around the world.
+This is a web app about country details around the world. [go to site](https://takamimusubinomikoto.github.io/rest-countries-api/)
 ## Functionalities
 - See all countries from the API on the homepage
 - Search for a country using an `input` field